gjmcn/data-cube-html/README.md

 * string: e.g. `'div'`, a new element of this type is created  (or multiple elements if `n` is used) and inserted into the corrersponding 'target element'.

 * element: is inserted into the target element.

-!!HERE!!!!!!!!!!!! - happy with code, but we for above case we actually allow array of elemets - for each target element.
-Make this clear or restrict to a single element ??ARE WE HAPPY WITH NO GROUPS?s
+If an entry of `elm` is an array of elements, all the elements are inserted into the corresponding target element.

 * function: passed the corresponding entry of the calling array (the target element), the vector index of the entry and the calling array.
 The function should return an element or an array of elements; these are inserted into the target element.